Camp Ivy - Dog training in Portland, Oregon

 My training career history:

-• 2009: volunteered at local SPCA
+• 2009: volunteered at a local SPCA

 • 2009-2013: trained cats and dogs while volunteering at an animal shelter in South Korea